Rajasthan Itinerary - 7 Days / 10 Days

 Day 1-2: Reach Jaipur to start your 7-day Rajasthan itinerary.
-You will be spending two days in the Pink City exploring the historical sites, local bazaars and the delicious local cuisine.
+You will be spending two days in Pink City exploring the historical sites, local bazaars, and the delicious local cuisine.

 Day 3: Depart for Jodhpur in the morning via Pushkar.
 The drive to Pushkar will take around 2 hours.
 Spend 2-3 hours in Pushkar and then leave for Jodhpur.
 You can also take a morning train from Jaipur.
 You will have to give Pushkar a miss if you travel by train.

 Jaipur-Jodhpur: Distance-380 km / Driving Time-: Around 6 hrs